CopenhagenSoftware/Handbook/README.md

 ## Working methods of Custom Software

 In Custom Software we strive for software excellence.
-Therefore, we value what clever peoplehave done for research into creating more robust and maintainable software.
+Therefore, we value what clever people have done for research into creating more robust and maintainable software.
 This results in the following principles for how we work.

 * We do extensive review of everything